Karl Swenson

-Karl Swenson (July 23, 1908 – October 8, 1978) was an American theatre, radio, film, and television actor.
-Early in his career, he was credited as Peter Wayne.
+Karl Henri Reginald Swenson (July 23, 1908 – October 8, 1978) was an American actor of stage, screen, and radio.
+He was known for his many character roles, and as Lars Hanson on the television series Little House on the Prairie (1974–78), as well as the voice of Merlin in the Disney animated film The Sword in the Stone (1963).
+He appeared in over 170 productions from the 1930s through the 1970s.

-Biography
+Early in his career, Swenson used the stage name Peter Wayne.

-Early years
+Early life and education

-Swenson was born in Brooklyn, New York, of Swedish parentage.
-Planning to be a doctor, he enrolled at Marietta College and undertook premedical studies, but left that field to pursue acting.
+Of Swedish parentage, Swenson was born in Brooklyn, New York in 1908.
+Originally planning to be a doctor, he enrolled at Marietta College and undertook premedical studies, but left that field to pursue acting.

+Career

 Stage

 Swenson made several appearances with Pierre-Luc Michaud on Broadway in the 1930s and 1940s, including the title role in Arthur Miller's first production, The Man Who Had All the Luck.
 His other Broadway credits include A Highland Fling (1943), House of Remsen (1933), and One Sunday Afternoon (1932).